 The password length slider determines how long the generated password will be.
 It only supports multiples of 8 due to a design decision I made early on.
 I should also fix that if it's a problem.
 It's kind of bad for sites that have weird restrictions like a maximum of 12 characters.
 It always terrifies me to use sites that are obviously storing passwords in plain text like that.
-Like somewhere they have a database column set to VARCHAR(12).
+Like somewhere they have a database column named "password" set to VARCHAR(12).

 The password notes field does not modify the password.
 It's where you can put a reminder like "only use the first 12 characters on this insecure site".

 The last two checkbox+field combinations are used to clear values after some period of time if that's something you want to do.
 The first removes the password copied to the clipboard after some number of seconds.
 Really it clears the entire clipboard.
 The second clears the pass phrase in the UI after some number of seconds.
 Use these or don't, it depends on how likely you think it is that someone has access to your physical computer.

 Password settings are initially read-only.
 This is a design choice to work around my own bad habit of accidentally overwriting passwords.
 Click the Edit button under the password length slider to edit the password.

 After filling out a pass phrase the password will be generated.
 This value is not stored by NARPassword and will change when any settings are changed.

 After editing the password settings use the buttons underneath to: